nabeelvalley/docs/src/content/blog-md/2025/01-10/use-a-password-manager-they-said.md

 So anyways, that's how everything got in there to begin with

 Well, my browser is where I'm drawing the line.
-It's one thing to copy and paste passwords out of an app, it's something different for everything
+It's one thing to copy and paste passwords out of an app, it's something else for most of my online interactions to go through the giant data collection service that is _Edge_

+The issue extends beyond me though.
+I'm technical enough to find the documentation and get my data migrated over.
+But what if you don't have a desktop.
+What if you don't really understand the implications of having a single organization having everything